Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_ai_emotion_portrayal/output.md

-## Revised Guidelines for AI Emotion Portrayal in Music
+## Finalized Guidelines for AI Emotion Portrayal in Music

 ### Best Practices